zzxzzx999/SH02-Public/README.md

 ### Results Page
 The results page shows an overview page, with the total score out of 600 and some graphs.
 Through the navbar, you can select a section to view - this will show it's detailed score out of 50.

-# Important information on branches
-1. The main branch is for local hosting
-2. The production branch is for updating images on dockerhub and the deployed website.

 # Quickstart - Local Hosting
 Install Git:
  - https://git-scm.com/downloads